Q&A: Suspected Drug & Alcohol Use by an Employee

 Question: What is the best way to confront an employee who seems to be under the influence of drugs and alcohol?
 This employee had bloodshot eyes, smelled of alcohol, and was “not herself.”

-Answer: If you suspect an employee has a drug or alcohol problem that may be affecting job performance, it’s a best practice for the employee’s direct supervisor, management representative, or human resources department to investigate and document the specific, objective, observable behaviors.
+Answer: If you suspect an employee has a drug or alcohol problem that may be affecting job performance, it’s a best practice for the employee’s direct supervisor, management representative, or human resources department to investigate and document specific, objective, observable behaviors.

 When doing so, consider the following: